International organisation membership of Canada

-Canada is a member of various international organizations and forums.
+Canada is recognized as a middle power for its role in global affairs with a tendency to pursue multilateral and international solutions.
+The country actively promotes its domestically shared values of human rights, the rule of law and foreign aid through multiple international organizations.
 Canada was a founding member of the United Nations in 1945 and formed the North American Aerospace Defense Command together with the United States in 1958.
 The country has membership in the World Trade Organization, the Five Eyes, the G7 and the Organisation for Economic Co-operation and Development (OECD).
 The country joined the Organization of American States (OAS) in 1990, and seeks to expand its ties to Pacific Rim economies through membership in the Asia-Pacific Economic Cooperation forum (APEC).
 Canada ratified the Universal Declaration of Human Rights in 1948, and seven principal UN human rights conventions and covenants since then.
 As of 2023, Canada is a signatory to 15 free trade agreements with 51 different countries, and has diplomatic and consular offices in over 270 locations in approximately 180 countries.
+On 16 September, 2026, President of the European Commission Ursula von der Leyen invited Canada to become the first ever "associate member" of the European Union.
+A summit will be held to determine the details of this new status in October 2026.

 Below is a list of international organizations and forums in which Canada has membership.